Published Jul 18, 2019

 This engagement is baked into the agile approach which to my mind is one of the key reasons why it is successful.
 Agile seeks to engage the team in the elucidation of the problem domain through the estimating process at the beginning of the project but also throughout during sprint planning and retrospectives.

 Treating developers as creative workers will lead to greater and better quality retention.
-Our industry has far too many poor developers who are cool with being told what to do, bashing out poor solutions knowing that this makes them appear effective whilst giving them plenty more work down the line as they fix their shit.
+Our industry has far too many poor developers who are cool with being told what to do, bashing out poor solutions knowing that this makes them appear effective whilst giving them plenty more work down the line as they fix their crufty code.
 Treat developers like factory workers and the good problem solving developers will get frustrated and leave and you will be left with the losers.

 Your hiring process should focus on testing developer creativity, to make sure you get one of the good ones.
 Give them a problem to solve.
 Real developers will be willing to put in the effort to work up a solution and walking through it with them can demonstrate the quality of their thinking.